bincrafters/community/bincrafters-conan-tips.md

 	deactivate

 Conan has now been set up with virtualenv.
-And since virtualenv makes it so easy, it is a good idea to always make sure you have the latest version of pip and conan every time you activate it:
+And since virtualenv makes it so easy, it is a good idea to make sure you have the latest version of pip and conan every time you activate it:

 	source/vconan/bin/activate or .\vconan\scripts\activate
 	pip install --upgrade pip
 	pip install --upgrade conan

-*You may have noticed that we have made no reference to brew.
-You can certainly use brew as the conan download page suggests if you have a Mac, but we wanted to make the point that you do not have to.
-MacOS comes with Python preinstalled and you can install virtualenv directly there with easy_install and sudo*: `sudo pip easy_install virtualenv`
+*You may have noticed that we have made no reference to homebrew.
+You can certainly use homebrew as the conan download page suggests if you have a Mac, but we wanted to make the point that you do not have to.
+MacOS/OSX comes with Python preinstalled and you can install virtualenv directly there with easy_install and sudo*: `sudo pip easy_install virtualenv`